 The input parameter must be mapping data.

-The return value is an array.
+The return value is of the array type.

 Here is an example: